 As the healthcare industry moves towards a new era of patient and employee engagement, more people are experiencing innovative ways to connect with their healthcare providers.
 Whether its remote video consults with doctors, messaging your provider for quick questions, or checking in on loved ones from a distance, everyone wants to know, is my data secure?
 At Cisco Webex, we take our customers’ data security seriously and we are dedicated to providing world-class collaboration that is simple, scalable, and designed to meet your HIPAA compliance needs.
+Healthcare Data

 The Health Insurance Portability and Accountability Act (HIPAA) is a U.S. healthcare law that establishes requirements for the use, disclosure, and safeguarding of individually identifiable health information.
 It applies to doctors’ offices, hospitals, health insurers, and other healthcare companies with access to patients’ protected health information (PHI).

 Cisco has conducted a HIPAA self-assessment on Cisco Webex services (Teams, Meetings, Control Hub, and Webex for Developers).
 This self-assessment is based on a shared responsibility model where the Cisco Webex services platform is responsible for maintaining customer data including Confidentiality, Privacy, and Security.
 In line with the HIPAA Security Rule, Cisco implements all the addressable specifications that are relevant to Cisco Webex services.
 These are segmented into three safeguards – Administrative, Physical, and Technical.